 We have worked with the long-term idea of establishing an online Virtual University Hospital (VUH) to create such a holistic system and to be a venue for learning, research, and development.
 The idea is to make a virtual mirror of the St. Olav's University Hospital (St. Olav), which is integrated with the faculty of Medicine at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
 St. Olav is newly built and is one of the most modern university hospitals in the world with a state of the art technological platform and modern clinical buildings.
-Furthermore, the teaching and research facilities are integrated and distributed within the hospital.
+Furthermore, the teaching and research facilities at the faculty is integrated and distributed within the hospital.

 As the success of such a smart virtual university hospital is dependent on the activities provided within the framework, we have concentrated our efforts on developing and testing solutions.
-In short, we have made a virtual part of a hospital in the virtual world Second life (SL) with patient rooms, meeting rooms, operating theatres etc. We first developed mono-professional scenarios for training post-graduate nurses in a surgical environment, anesthesia, and intensive care [5, 6].
-Then we moved on to a larger project known as VirSam (virtual communication and collaboration, in Norwegian VIRtuell SAMhandling), where we focused on training for third year nursing and fourth year medical students in interprofessional team communication and collaboration.
+In short, we have made a virtual part of a hospital in the virtual world Second life (SL) with patient room, meeting room, operating theatre etc. We first developed mono-professional scenarios for training post-graduate nurses in a surgical environment, anesthesia and intensive care [5, 6].
+Then we moved on to a larger project called VirSam (virtual communication and collaboration, in Norwegian VIRtuell SAMhandling), where we focused on training for third year nursing and fourth year medical students on interprofessional team communication and collaboration.

-The VirSam project is the focus in this paper, but we will describe the activities leading up to this project in some detail as it shows the process we have gone through to adapt our teaching and learning to smarter solutions.
+The VirSam project is the focus in this paper, but we will describe in some detail the activities leading up to this project as it shows the process we have gone through to adapt our teaching and learning to smarter solutions.